Invisible Languages of the LLM Universe: Introduction

-However, existing research treats linguistic exclusion primarily as a technical resource scarcity problem -- languages are ``low-resource'' because they lack sufficient training data.
-This framing obscures deeper questions: \textit{Why} do some languages with millions of speakers have virtually no digital presence?
-What historical and structural forces produce this inequality?
-How does the vitality-digitality gap reflect and reproduce colonial power relations?
+However, the predominant body of research conceptualizes linguistic exclusion primarily as a problem of technical resource scarcity, wherein languages are classified as `low-resource' on the basis of insufficient training data.
+This framing, however, obscures more fundamental lines of inquiry: \textit{why} do some languages with millions of speakers possess virtually no digital footprint?
+Which historical, political, and structural dynamics give rise to this inequality?
+Moreover, how does the divergence between on-the-ground prevalence (or \textit{vitality}) and online or computational prevalence (or \textit{digitality}) both reflect and reproduce colonial and neocolonial power relations?

-We address these questions by integrating empirical measurement with critical theory.
-Building on the Invisible Lab's comprehensive dataset measuring vitality and digitality across all 7,613 documented languages, we apply postcolonial linguistics \citep{said1978orientalism}, epistemic injustice theory \citep{fricker2007epistemic, helm2024diversity}, and critical perspectives on linguistic imperialism \citep{phillipson1992linguistic} to explain \textit{why} certain languages remain invisible despite demographic strength.
+We address these research questions through an integration of large-scale empirical measurement and critical theoretical frameworks.
+Drawing on a comprehensive dataset that quantifies linguistic vitality and digital presence for all 7,613 documented languages, we build postcolonial linguistic theories from \citet{said1977orientalism} and \citet{levisen2019postcolonial}, conceptualizations of epistemic injustice \citep{fricker2007epistemic, helm2024diversity}, and critical analyses of linguistic imperialism \citep{phillipson1992linguistic}.
+This combined approach enables us to investigate the underlying structural, ideological, and historical mechanisms that explain \textit{why} certain languages remain marginalized or rendered invisible in digital and epistemic spaces despite substantial demographic strength.